openclimatefix/pv-sites-mobile/.github/ISSUE_TEMPLATE/dev_issue.md

 ---
 name: Developer issue
-about: Issue with description, learning objectives, todo, and useful links
+about: Issue with description, todos, and useful links
 title: ''
 labels: ''
 assignees: ''